cubexch/gitbook/implied-matching.md

 >
 > Use the `fill_quantity * base lot size` for the base asset
 > and the `fill_quote_quantity * quote lot size` for the quote asset.

+## Opting Out
+Implied Match is a feature of the market, so there's no way to disable it for your account.

+If you don't wish to participate in implied matching, or to be subject to the implied match fee, you can still trade on these markets by sending orders as POST_ONLY.

 # Detailed Example
 Consider a hypothetical aggressing order to buy 5 ETH on the ETH/BTC market, assuming: